 Everything about your podcast should be centered around one thing: Your target audience.
 Spend time studying your listeners as much as you can to learn about their values, beliefs, desires, and dreams.
-If you understand some of the common pains and struggles your audience goes through you can come up with
+If you understand some of the common pains and struggles your audience goes through you can come up with some amazing interview questions.

 Study your audience online in subreddits, Quora, with an audience research tool like Sparktoro.
 Watch their favorite YouTubers.
 Subscribe to their favorite newsletters.
 Follow their favorite influencers on social media.
 Reach out to listeners directly by sending a survey or running polls on social media.

-2. Use Who/What/When/Where/Why/How to Generate Unique Ideas
+2. Use Who, What, When, Where, Why, How to Generate Unique Ideas

 This short list of questions, also known as the five w’s, is an excellent way to use first principles to unlock new creative questions.
 The six (not five) questions that are commonly used in journalism are: